migueldiazpdj/Statistical-techniques-and-illustration-in-R/README.md

-📊✨ USC R Statistics & Visualization 📈🎓
+📊✨ @USC R Statistics & Visualization 📈🎓

 <p>This repo contains materials, assignments, and projects for the course.
 Dive in to explore the world of R programming, statistical analysis, and data visualization!</p>